Don-Haagen/Don-Haagen.github.io/_posts/2020-08-17-performance-review.md

 There are three perspectives that we need to understand.
 None of them are right or wrong.
 It is just three different ways to look at performance reviews.

 ### Company perspective
 This might sound strange...
-The company do not care about all this.
+The company does not care about all this.
 They want to know two things
 1. Who are high performers?
 2. Who are low performers?